PriyaLakr/NGS_DataAnalysis/README.md

 Scripts to make your bioinformatics analyses a bit easy 🤓 and reproducible 🤓

 Best practices:     1.
-Keep your input files and scripts for one analysis in one folder \n
+Keep your input files and scripts for one analysis in one folder
                     2. Always modify your $PATH environment variable to include all the dependencies required for the analysis

 # Dependencies